Variational Multi-Gaussian Phase-Space Dynamics via Automatic Differentiation: Bose-Hubbard lattices with two-boson driving and dissipation

 where $\hat{a}_j$ denotes the bosonic annihilation operator of the $j-$th mode (site), $U$ is the Kerr nonlinearity, $\Delta$ the detuning, $G$ the two-boson drive amplitude, and $J$ the nearest-neighbor hopping rate normalized by the coordination number $z$.
 Single- and two-boson losses are incorporated via the dissipation superoperator $\mathcal{D}$ acting on the density matrix $\hat{\rho}(t)$:

 where $M$ denotes the number of lattice sites, and the jump operators on site $j$ are given by corresponding respectively to single- and two-boson loss processes.

 To the best of our knowledge, a finite-size scaling analysis of this model has been studied only in the steady state \cite{rota2019quantum}, using the Corner Space Renormalization method \cite{Finazzi2015Corner}, which is a technique to find the stationary states of low-entropy open quantum systems where the basis of states is judiciously constructed through a spatial renormalization procedure.
-The Corner Space Renormalization has controllable accuracy, as in exact diagonalization approaches, and the lattice size that can be simulated is limited by the memory of the calculated density matrix, which depends on its entropy.
-Here, we will benchmark our predictions for the steady-state observables against the results obtained with the Corner Space Renormalization method \cite{rota2019quantum}, and we will extend the analysis to much larger lattice sizes.
-In the next section, we investigate the critical dynamics of this system, which— to the best of our knowledge —have never been reported by any method in the literature.
+The Corner Space Renormalization has controllable accuracy, as in exact diagonalization approaches, but the lattice size that can be simulated is limited by the memory of the calculated density matrix, which depends on its entropy. \cri{Indeed, in corner-space renormalization one must store in memory not only the density matrix of size $N_{\mathrm{states}} \times N_{\mathrm{states}}$, but also the Hamiltonian matrix and the jump operators, one for each lattice site.}

+Here, we will benchmark our predictions for the steady-state observables against the results obtained with the Corner Space Renormalization method \cite{rota2019quantum}.
+We will extend the analysis to much larger lattice sizes \cri{and most importantly we will be able to determine the time-dependent dynamics}.

+Note that in this work we determine the steady state by evolving the master equation up to sufficiently long times.
+Alternatively, it could be obtained variationally by directly solving the equation $\mathcal L \rho_{\rm ss} = 0$ \footnote{This approach would require constrained-optimization techniques to ensure that the state remains physical, i.e., positive semidefinite and with unit trace.
+In contrast, for time evolution, if the ansatz is sufficiently expressive (i.e., includes a large enough number of Gaussians) and the initial density matrix is physical, the Lindblad master-equation dynamics preserves the positive-semidefinite character of the density matrix.}.

 The Liouvillian of the considered system, with Hamiltonian in Eq.~\eqref{eq:driven-diss-Bose-Hubb} and dissipator in Eq.~\eqref{eq:dissipation}, is invariant under the transformation $\hat{a}_j \xrightarrow {} - \hat{a}_j $ and $\hat{a}^{\dagger}_j \xrightarrow {} - \hat{a}^{\dagger}_j $.
 This means that the even parity of a Wigner function in phase space $W(\boldsymbol{q},\boldsymbol{p}) = W(-\boldsymbol{q},-\boldsymbol{p})$ is preserved by the time evolution described by the master equation.
 Such non-equilibrium Bose-Hubbard model undergoes a dissipative quantum phase transition \cite{rota2019quantum} for a critical value of the two-boson driving amplitude $G$, associated with a spontaneous symmetry breaking of such discrete $\mathbb Z_2$ symmetry of the Liouvillian in the thermodynamical limit.